Iranian Space Agency: Space centers

 The main launch site of the Iranian Space Agency is Shahrud, located at 36°25′0″N 55°01′0″E, where suborbital Shahab 3s LV have been launched.

 Qom, located at 34°39′0″N 50°54′0″E, is the other launch site.

 On occasion of the inaugural launch of Iran's first Safir-class sub-orbital rocket called Kavoshgar-1 (Explorer-1), Iran unveiled on 4 February 2008, its first Satellite Launch Center 35.234°N 53.921°E in Semnan city.
 The facility includes an underground command and control center, a tracking station and a launchpad among other structures.

 In December 2010, it was announced that due to geographical limitations of first space center in injecting satellite into orbit, studies have been carried out for setting up a second (satellite) launch pad.
 The new national spaceport of Iran, named after Imam Khomeini, is being built in Semnan.

 This new port is to be used to launch all future Iranian space missions similar to American Kennedy Space Center or the Baikonur Cosmodrome.
 In March 2011, Jane's Information Group reported on the basis of its satellite imagery analysis of Iranian space launch sites that Iran is aggressively building complex facilities with very rapid pace showing the nation's inclinations towards space readiness.

 In June 2013, Iran inaugurated its first space monitoring center located near Delijan in Markazi province, according to Iran's Defense Minister General Ahmad Vahidi the new center which was named Imam Ja'far Sadeq would mostly be used to track and detect space objects and satellites passing overhead using radar, electro-optic and radio systems.

+Iran is building a space center in Chabahar, the first phase will be operational in 2025.

+In line with the ISA's 10-year space program, the Chabahar Space Center is scheduled to be fully operational and capable of carrying out international space launches by the end of March 2031, the spokesperson added.

+Internet constellation

+The government has announced that there will be an internet satellite to combat Starlink.